 How Do Business Loans Work?
 The Loan Process Explained

-Regardless of your financing situation, we wrote this guide to help you familiarize yourself with the small business loan process.
-We’ll start by overviewing the typical steps you’ll have to go through during the loan application process.
-Then, we’ll detail what each of the steps within the process looks like so you can be better prepared.
+Regardless of your working capital situation, we wrote this guide to help you familiarize yourself with the small business loan process.
+We’ll start by overviewing the typical steps you’ll have to go through during the business loan application process.
+Then, we’ll detail what each of the steps within the process looks like so you can be better prepared to pursue financing.

 Small Business Loan Process Overview

 According to the Small Business Administration, the typical steps involved in a small business loan approval flow like this:

 - Submit Application: The owner must complete and submit the lender’s loan application.

 - Loan Offer Finalized: Once any terms and conditions of the loan authorization are satisfied, the loan will be closed.

 - Loan Given to Borrower: The loan proceeds will be disbursed based on agreed-upon terms and conditions.

 - Borrower Pays Off the Loan: Throughout the life of the loan, the borrower will make payments as agreed.

-- Once Balance Is Paid Off, The Loan Process Is Complete: When the loan is paid back in full, the liens of collateral will be released, and the note will be marked as paid.
+- Once Balance Is Paid Off, The Loan Process Is Complete: When the loan is paid back in full, the collateral liens will be released, and the note will be marked as paid.

-To be clear, these are the steps usually involved with a traditional small business loan from a bank or SBA loans.
+These are the steps usually involved with a traditional small business loan from a bank or SBA loan.
 Depending on what you’re getting the loan for, you may need to provide additional documentation.
 Other financial institutions

-Also, if you’re putting up collateral or providing a personal guarantee, there will be additional steps to take.
-However, generally this is how you can expect your business loan process will go.
+Also, if you’re putting up collateral or providing a personal guarantee, additional steps will be taken.
+However, generally, this is how you can expect your business loan process will go.

-In the next few sections, we’ll explore these business loan steps in more detail:
+In the following sections, we’ll explore these business loan process steps in more detail.

 Steps #1 – #3: Business Plan and Application Review

-With a traditional term loan, business lenders will require that you submit a business plan and a loan application.
+With a traditional term loan, small business lenders will require that you submit a business plan and a loan application.

-While loan applications differ from lender to lender, you’ll generally be asked for personal and financial information.
-This could include:
+While business loan applications differ from lender to lender, you’ll generally be asked for personal and financial information, including

 - Your contact details